 If you’d like to read about the journey so far, medical diagnosis and what I decided to do, please read the posts listed HERE.

-I’d like to reiterate that any progress that I’ve experienced (which the medical community would tell you was not possible,) is due to the extraordinary and cutting-edge expertise and care of Singing Voice Specialist Jeanette Lovetri and Healer/Therapist Dr. Robert Sykes.
+I’d like to reiterate that any progress that I’ve experienced (which the medical community would tell you was not possible,) is due to the extraordinary expertise of Singing Voice Specialist Jeanette Lovetri and Healer/Therapist Dr. Robert Sykes.
 My own personal tenacity, courage and willingness to persevere was a pre-requisite.
 And my husband reminds me frequently that some of the world’s greatest athletic coaches either have never played the game or are not currently playing their sport, which lets me know he gets it, and that means a great deal to me.

 The work of reestablishing neurological connection from brain to vocal folds is pain-staking and certainly doesn’t include any music-making.
 The mental focus of coordinating muscles and function is exhausting.
 Also, there is the “cha-cha” effect of two steps forward improvement, only to have one step back.